oVirt/ovirt-site/source/feature/feature-template.html.md

 ## Event Reporting

-Provide guidance about the process of reporting events relating to this feature.
+Provide guidance about the process of reporting events related to this feature.

 ## Dependencies and Related Features

 Answer the following questions:
-1. What other packages depend on this package?
+1. What other packages depend on this feature?
-2. Are there any issues beyond the developers' control on which the completion of this feature depends (e.g. the completion of another feature with a different owner)?
+2. Are there any issues beyond the developers' control on which the completion of this feature depends? (e.g. the completion of another feature with a different owner).
 3. Will other features be affected by the implementation of this feature?

 ## Documentation & External references

-Does this feature have upstream documentation or notes written by you?
+Does this feature have upstream documentation, notes, or RFEs written by you?
 Add links to those resources, to enable interested developers to get involved.
-Add links to RFEs.

 ## Testing

 Explain how this feature may be tested by a user or a quality engineer.
-List relevant use scenarios and expected results.
+List relevant usage scenarios and expected results.

 ## Contingency Plan